Thomas W. Lawson (ship): Wreck

 In 1907, Thomas W. Lawson was under charter to the Anglo-American Oil Company (part of Standard Oil) and set sail on November 19 from the piers of Marcus Hook Refinery (20 miles south of Philadelphia) to London with 58,000 barrels of light paraffin oil.
 Two days before leaving, the new captain, George Washington Dow, had to hire six new men to the crew because six other seamen had quit their jobs due to payment problems.
-Those new men weren't able seamen and some didn't speak fluent English.
+Those new men weren't able seamen and some did not speak fluent English.
 Leaving the mouth of the Delaware River, on November 20, the large schooner set course for England under fair weather conditions.
 But the following day the weather turned considerably worse.
 The ship was not sighted for more than 20 days during its first transatlantic journey, which was quite horrible in extremely stormy weather.
 With the loss of most of her sails, all but one lifeboat, and the breach of hatch no. 6, causing the ship's pumps to clog due to a mixture of intruding seawater and the engine's coal in the ship's hold, the schooner reached the Celtic Sea northwest of the Isles of Scilly.
 On December 13, entering the English Channel, she mistakenly passed inside the Bishop Rock lighthouse.
 Her captain anchored between the Nundeeps shallows and Gunner's Rock, northwest of the island of Annet, to ride out an impending gale, refusing several requests of St. Agnes and St. Mary's lifeboat crews to abandon the ship.
 Captain Dow, trusting in his anchors, only accepted the Trinity House pilot Billy "Cook" Hicks from St. Agnes lifeboat, who came aboard at 5 p.m. on Friday 13.
 Both lifeboats of St. Agnes and St. Mary's had to return to their stations because of an unconscious crewman on the former and a broken mast on the latter.
-They cabled to Falmouth, Cornwall, for a tug which couldn't put to sea, unable to face the storm.
+They cabled to Falmouth, Cornwall, for a tug which could not put to sea, unable to face the storm.